Severino to start wild card game for Yankees

 “I just want to win,” Severino said Tuesday.
 “If I can go four good innings and then the bullpen comes, that would be great.”

 Severino was chosen over J.A.
 Happ and Masahiro Tanaka despite a second-half slump.
-Rookie manager Aaron Boone said he made the decision Saturday.
+Rookie manager Aaron Boone said he made the decision after a staff meeting Saturday, slept on it and finalized it the next day .

 “I think he’s equipped in so many ways to handle this, and perhaps most importantly, he’s equipped with amazing stuff and the ability to dominate big league hitters because he’s such a talented pitcher,” Boone said.